Läther: Release and reception

 The official version of Läther was finally released with the authorization of Gail Zappa in September 1996, nearly three years after Frank's death.

-It has been debated as to whether Zappa had conceived the material as a four-LP box set from the beginning, or only later when working with Phonogram around September–October 1977.
-In the liner notes to the 1996 release, Gail states that "As originally conceived by Frank, Läther was always a 4-record box set."
-Despite this claim, however, there is no evidence that Zappa ever delivered the four-LP Läther set to Warner, only the four individual albums.
-Zappa himself actually contradicted Gail's posthumous claims that Warner had broken up Läther into other albums.
+It has been debated as to whether Frank Zappa had conceived the material as a four-LP box set from the beginning, or only later when working with Phonogram around September–October 1977.
+In the liner notes to the 1996 release, Gail Zappa says "As originally conceived by Frank, Läther was always a 4-record box set."
+She also claimed that Warner, wary of a four-LP box, had declined to release Läther.
+Despite Gail's claim, however, there is no evidence that Frank Zappa ever offered or delivered the four-LP Läther set to Warner, only the four individual albums.
+Frank himself actually contradicted Gail's posthumous claims that Warner had broken up Läther into other albums.
 Several interviews published in 1978 and an album review from 1996 explicitly state that Zappa re-edited the four individual albums into the Läther four-LP box and then presented it to Phonogram.

 In a January 1978 Zappa interview the British publication New Musical Express said:

 "Since his (Warner) contract had allegedly been breached, Zappa took his copy tapes of the four albums, added some new material, subtracted some old, and prepared a four-record set called "Läther", but pronounced "Leather".

 Allmusic writer Richie Unterberger praised the album, but wrote that it would "appeal far more to the Zappa cultist than the general listener, though the Zappa cult – which has been craving Läther in its original format for years – is a pretty wide fan base in and of itself."